 My 2018 Goals & Plans had already been written and mind-mapped in my journal by the beginning of December, but were blown off course by a series of unfortunate events (cos this is just how my life works.
 Check out my travel diaries for past history and evidence).
 I had planned to post my 2018 list at the end of January anyway, because the thought of taking a deep breath on New Year’s and leaping straight into the next day with new resolutions sounds rather like having a bucket of iced cold water poured over my head.
 Funnily enough, coming into January I had a burst of sudden, fresh and surprising inspiration – I’ve been craving new sources of knowledge, and many things have been added to my 2018 repertoire over just the first two weeks of the year, back living in New York.

 I’ve learned more about myself the past few months living in New York than I could ever have expected or been prepared for.
 I’m used to moving around major cities – in one year I’ve moved living space over 10 times and lived on four different continents.
 When I moved here last September 2017, I found a beautiful apartment two days after arriving.
 I moved in on a Saturday, and started my new job on the Monday.
 I fell into a routine straight away, joined the swankiest gym I could find, searched out the best cafes, acquainted myself with the Brooklyn scene and reconnected with my love for and fascination with Manhattan.
+I also found myself admiring the innovative approaches to retail space design, which is an area where Commercial Interior Design truly shines.
+You can learn more at https://retailinteriordesign.co.uk/.

 But something didn’t feel quite right.
 I felt uncomfortable in my living situation, for reasons I now realise lay within me, not in anything obvious or external – but in my own insecurities, which my hasty decision to move apartment would reveal, as well as my short trip back to Ireland for my first Christmas at home in two years.